-Saving Money by Refinishing Your Own Hardwood Floors
+Saving Money by Refinishing Your Hardwood Floors Yourself

 Remember that it will take a professional about 5 hours total to refinish 100 square feet of flooring, so factor in the time commitment when deciding whether to do this project yourself.